-The use of farmyard slurry and urine and poultry manure from conventional animal farming as well as of fermentation residues of biogas plants being operated solely with conventional fermentation materials is forbidden.
+The use of farmyard slurry and urine and poultry manure from conventional animal farming is forbidden.
 In addition, the use of chemical synthetic nitrogenous fertilizers, easily soluble phosphates and other fertilizers not listed in 10.1 is prohibited.

 3.4.4 Quantity limitation